 In CBD, frontline clinical teachers do not make judgements about learners.
 Instead the expectation is that they observe trainees in practice and provide written-verbal feedback designed to promote learner growth (i.e. “coaching feedback”).
 Frequent and timely coaching conversations between a learner and observer are a critical element of WBA.
-This is known as Coaching in the Moment and it follows the RX-OCD step-by-step process: Rapport, EXpectations, Observe, Conversation, Document.
+This is known as Coaching in the Moment and it follows the RX-OCR step-by-step process: Rapport, EXpectations, Observe, Coach, Record.

 Feedback is documented in various workplace-based assessment (WBA) tools chosen by individual specialty committees and programs.
 Completing WBA tools involves clinical teachers rating learners practice performance using entrustability scales and detailed narrative descriptors.

 These scales use entrustment anchors to rate a trainee’s ability to safely and independently perform practice activities indicative of EPA achievement.
 Entrustment anchors align well with expert observer performance judgements and are shown to be highly reliable compared to traditional WBA rating scale anchors.
 The following entrustability scale is incorporated within several WBA tools endorsed by The Royal College.

 Want to learn more about how to apply the entrustability scale?
 The Entrustability Scales module is a self-paced online activity that is designed to help you practice differentiating between the 5 levels of the scale and applying the scale to your own specialty.
 Click here to open the module: Entrustability Scales: WBA Rating Anchors to Trust.